dsmyda/Janet/README.md

 - Automated schema introspection and query execution in 5 dialects
 - Encryption at rest
 - PII detection to prevent accidental data leaks (planned)
-- Offline support using a local .sql files (planned)
+- Offline support using a local .sql file (planned)

 ## How to use